BlackPhlox/bevy_dolly/README.md

 2. Update - Querying for `CameraRig` allows us to mutate its drivers and update the cameras translation to reflect the mutated changes.

 To see how this is done in bevy, please look at this repository's [examples](/examples/).

-As this plugin is still in its prototype phase.
-Currently, the plugin only contains helper methods for converting between bevy and dolly's glam crate.
-A more standalone plugin will come later.

 _Calling `dolly.clone()` is not recommended._